bugaevc/peel/docs/src/ref-ptr.md

 `DerivedType *` pointer) in places where an instance of `RefPtr<BaseType>` is expected.

-**Dowcasting** means converting a pointer to a base type into a pointer to its derived type, when we know that the dynamic type of the object it points to actually matches the derived type.
+**Downcasting** means converting a pointer to a base type into a pointer to a derived type, when we know that the dynamic type of the object te pointer points to actually matches the derived type.

 The usual way to perform downcasting in peel is with the `GObject::TypeInstance::cast` method, like this: